sishii0418/sishii0418.github.io/_pages/about.md

 ---

 Hello!
 I am **Shunsuke Ishii** (石井 俊輔 in [Japanese](/japanese)), an **MSc student in Econometrics and Mathematical Economics** at <a href="https://www.lse.ac.uk" target="_blank" rel="noopener noreferrer">the London School of Economics and Political Science</a>.
-Concurrently, I serve as a research assistant for <a href="https://www.jst.go.jp/erato/kojima/en/" target="_blank" rel="noopener noreferrer">ERATO KOJIMA Market Design Project</a>.
+Concurrently, I serve as a research assistant for <a href="https://www.jst.go.jp/erato/kojima/en/" target="_blank" rel="noopener noreferrer">ERATO KOJIMA Market Design Project</a> at the University of Tokyo, as well as for <a href="https://www.mdc.e.u-tokyo.ac.jp/en/" target="_blank" rel="noopener noreferrer">the University of Tokyo Market Design Center (UTMD)</a>.

 In July 2025, I graduated from <a href="https://www.ed.ac.uk/" target="_blank" rel="noopener noreferrer">the University of Edinburgh</a> with MA (Hons) in Economics with First Class Honours.